matthuisman/docker-kodi-headless/README.md

 When it does find new items, they are correctly stored in the SQL using their smb:// path

 ## Known Issues
-**Nexus**

-If you receive errors like `unable to iopause`, `what(): Operation not permitted`,`/usr/lib/kodi/kodi-x11 not found` then you may need to
+If you receive errors like `unable to iopause`, `what(): Operation not permitted`,`/usr/lib/kodi/kodi-x11 not found` then see link below: https://github.com/sdr-enthusiasts/Buster-Docker-Fixes#the-situation
-- update docker
-- update libseccomp
-- use --privileged with docker (not recommended)

-More info here:
-https://github.com/sdr-enthusiasts/Buster-Docker-Fixes#the-situation

 ## Credits